mjhea0/testcafe-example/blog.md

 3 passed (8s)
 ```

 What else should you test for?
 Write the test cases on your own.

 Also, did you notice the code smell?
-There's a lot of code duplication between those last two test cases.
+There's a lot of code duplication happening between those last two test cases.
 How could this be better handled?

 Finally, did you notice that there are still four jobs in the table?
+Why?
 Could there be issues with testing the previous two tests together rather than in isolation?
+Probably not in this case, but if there are, you could always wrap the update in a new `fixture()`, since this restores the page to its initial state.

 ### Delete Job